abderrahmanlaziziXin/Xinvoice/docs/status.md

 - Advanced document versioning and collaboration

 ## Summary of Enhanced System:
-The platform now features a comprehensive enhanced AI system with structured prompts, multi-document support, and professional-grade document generation.
-The enhanced prompt system provides richer AI outputs with validation, metadata, and assumptions, making it ready for professional business use and easy expansion to new document types.
+The platform now features a comprehensive enhanced AI system with structured prompts, multi-document support, professional-grade document generation, and **complete multilingual capabilities**.
+The enhanced prompt system provides richer AI outputs with validation, metadata, and assumptions.
+The **new multilingual system supports 11+ languages** including RTL languages like Arabic, with cultural context integration and localized PDF generation.
+The system is ready for professional global business use and easy expansion to new document types and languages.
 ```